 What motivates parents of most species to care for their young?
 Some researchers argue that caregiving behaviors have an evolutionary basis.
 Ethology is the scientific study of the evolutionary basis of behavior (Bateson, 2015).
 In 1859, Charles Darwin proposed his theory of evolution, explaining that all species adapt and evolve over time.
-Specifically, traits that enable a species to adapt, thrive, and mate tend to be passed to succeeding generations because they improve the likelihood of the individual's and species' survival.
+Specifically, traits that enable members of a species to adapt, thrive, and mate tend to be passed to succeeding generations.
+The traits that helped individuals survive to adulthood successfully are passed to their offspring, aiding their survival and that of the species.

 Several early theorists applied the concepts of evolution to behavior.
 Konrad Lorenz and Kiko Tinbergen, two European zoologists, observed animal species in their natural environments and noticed patterns of behavior that appeared to be inborn, emerged early in life, and ensured the animals' survival.
 Shortly after birth, goslings imprint to their mothers, meaning that they bond to her and follow her.
 Imprinting aids the goslings' survival because it ensures that they stay close to their mother, get fed, and remain protected.
-In order for imprinting to occur, the mother goose must be present immediately after the goslings hatch; mothers instinctively stay close to the nest so that their young can imprint (Lorenz, 1952).
+For imprinting to occur, the mother goose must be present immediately after the goslings hatch; mothers instinctively stay close to the nest so that their young can imprint (Lorenz, 1952).

 According to John Bowlby (1969), humans also display biologically preprogrammed behaviors that have survival value and promote development.
 Caregivers naturally respond to infants' cues.
 Crying, smiling, and grasping are inborn ways that infants get attention from caregivers, bring caregivers into physical contact, and ensure that they will be safe and cared for.
-Such behaviors have adaptive significance because they meet infants' needs and promote the formation of bonds with caregivers, ensuring that the caregivers will feel a strong desire and obligation to care for them (Bowlby, 1973).
-In this way, innate biological drives and behaviors work together with experience to influence adaptation and ultimately an individual's survival.
+Such behaviors have adaptive significance because they meet infants' needs and promote the formation of bonds with caregivers who then feel a strong desire and obligation to care for them (Bowlby, 1973).
+In this way innate biological drives and behaviors work together with experience to influence adaptation and ultimately an individual's survival.

-Another theory, evolutionary developmental theory, applies principles of evolution and scientific knowledge about the interactive influence of genetic and environmental mechanisms to understand the changes people undergo throughout their lives (Bjorklund, 2018b; Witherington & Lickliter, 2016).
-Genetic factors and biological predispositions interact with the physical and social environment to influence development, and Darwinian natural selection determines what genes and traits are passed on to the next generation (Bjorklund, 2018b; Witherington & Lickliter, 2016).
+Similar to ethology, evolutionary developmental theory, applies principles of evolution to understand development; however, this approach emphasizes the interactive influence of genetic and environmental mechanisms in development (Bjorklund & Hart, 2022; Blasi, 2020).
+Genetic factors and biological predispositions interact with the physical and social environment to influence development, and Darwinian natural selection determines what genes and traits are passed on to the next generation (Witherington & Lickliter, 2016).

 You may have wondered whether you-your abilities, personality, and competencies-result from your genes or from the physical and social environment in which you were raised.
-Evolutionary developmental scientists explain that this is the wrong question to ask because genes and context interact in an ever-changing way so that it is impossible to isolate the contributions of each to development (Witherington & Lickliter, 2016).
-Our traits and characteristics are influenced by genes, but contextual factors influence the expression of genetic instructions, determining whether and how genes are shown.
-Gravity, light, temperature, and moisture can influence how genes are expressed and therefore how individuals develop (Meaney, 2017).
+Evolutionary developmental scientists explain that this is the wrong question to ask because genes and context interact in an ever-changing way so that it is impossible to isolate the contributions of each to development (Blasi, 2020).
+Genes influence our traits and characteristics, but contextual factors influence the expression of genetic instructions, determining whether and how genes are shown.
+For example, gravity, light, temperature, and moisture can influence how genes are expressed and therefore how individuals develop (Meaney, 2017).
 In some reptiles, such as crocodiles, sex is determined by the temperature in which the organism develops.
-Eggs incubated at one range of temperatures produce male crocodiles and at another temperature produce female crocodiles (Pezaro et al., 2017).
-In this way, a contextual factor-temperature-determines how genes are expressed: sex.
+Eggs incubated at one range of temperatures produce male crocodiles and at another temperature produces female crocodiles (Pezaro et al., 2017).
+In this way a contextual factor, temperature, determines how genes are expressed, sex.